encode/uvicorn/docs/deployment.md

   --ssl-ca-certs TEXT             CA certificates file --ssl-ciphers TEXT              Ciphers to use (see stdlib ssl module's)
                                   [default: TLSv1]
-  --ssl-context CALLABLE          Custom ssl_context to set on config --header TEXT                   Specify custom default HTTP response headers
+  --ssl-context-factory CALLABLE  Custom ssl_context factory that returns
-                                  as a Name:Value pair --version                       Display the uvicorn version and exit.
+                                  ssl.Context to set on config --header TEXT                   Specify custom default HTTP response headers as a Name:Value pair --version                       Display the uvicorn version and exit.